Table of Contents:

 A counterfeit product imitates the product from an authentic brand, but is made unofficially, by external sources.
 The fake product will use the logos and trademarks of the authentic brand without permission, in order to deceive customers.

 Counterfeiting is just one form of intellectual property infringement, as it specifically targets the trademarks of an authentic brand.
-So, working against counterfeiting is the primary goal of brand protection agencies.
+So, working against counterfeiting is the primary goal of brand protection companies and services.

 Rogue websites are sites created for malicious intent, either against a legitimate company or by infringing its IP.
 They come in a number of variations:

-A copyright is the legal protection granted to creators of artistic, literary and scientific works.
-Brands need to be protective of their copyright, even if they’re not creating art, books or scientific reports.
+A copyright is a legal protection granted to creators of artistic, literary, and scientific works.
+Companies need to be protective of their copyright and have a strong brand protection strategy, even if they’re not creating art, books or scientific reports.
 Counterfeiters will copy a product’s authentic photographs and use them to promote and legitimize their own illegal product listings online.